michael-0brien/cryojax/CONTRIBUTING.md

 ### Submitting changes

-If the tests look okay, open a [Pull Request](https://github.com/michael-0brien/cryojax/pulls) from your fork.
+If the tests look okay, open a [pull request](https://github.com/michael-0brien/cryojax/pulls) from your fork the `dev` branch.
 The developers can review your PR and request changes / add further tweaks if necessary.

 ### Optional: build documentation